What is the weather like in Columbia?

 Remember that you must bring all of your original visa documents with you when you come to the United States.
 This includes your signed DS-2019 and, of course, your passport.
 It is imperative that you not lose any of the official documents you obtain upon entry to the United States.
 This can cause you to be detained or possibly denied entry into the U.S., and we don’t want this to be an issue for anyone.

 Should I open a bank account in the U.S.?

-Some students have chosen to open bank accounts in the United States.
-If you wish to do so, Asian Affairs Center staff can advise you of the options and processes once you arrive.
+Some students have chosen to open bank accounts in the United States, and there are several banks within walking distance of campus for you to choose from.
 If you do not wish to open an account in the U.S., there are many ATMs on campus and around Columbia you can use to withdraw money from your bank account back home, but you may have to pay a withdrawal fee.
 Check with your bank at home to find out the best option for accessing your money in the United States.
 We recommend you have at least one credit card you can use in the U.S. in case you have trouble accessing your home account when you first arrive.

 How do I get a mobile phone?

-When you arrive in the U.S., you can purchase a pre-paid phone with refillable minutes.
-Please note that most large mobile service providers in the U.S. require one or two year contracts, but there are other options available.
-You should also ask around in your home country before leaving to see if you could bring an unlocked phone to the U.S. and simply purchase minutes.
+Many students purchase a U.S. SIM card from Mint Mobile or Phone USA.
+After you arrive in the U.S, you can also purchase a pre-paid phone with refillable minutes.
+Please note that most large mobile service providers in the U.S. require one- or two-year contracts, but there are other options available.
+You should also ask around in your home country before leaving for good options.

 What will my housing be like?